 In addition, an extension to the HTML5 video element would be needed to allow outputting data into buffers, e.g. WebGL buffers that are created through gl.createBuffer() functions.

 An extension to the input byte stream format would also be needed to add support for raw media data, e.g. AVC raw media streams.

+(informative) Mapping on WebCodecs

+Overview

+The WebCodecs API is a specification that offers a codec-agnostic encoding/decoding interface in the browser.
+The WebCodecs API uses an asynchronous processing model.
+Each instance of an encoder or decoder maintains an internal, independent processing queue.
+Methods named configure(), encode(), decode(), and flush() operate asynchronously by appending control messages to the end of the queue, while methods named reset() and close() synchronously abort all pending work and purge the processing queue.

+Relevant WebCodecs API interfaces are listed in Table G.1.

+WebCodecs interfaces